Lung needle biopsy

 In rare cases, pneumothorax can be life threatening if air escapes from the lung, gets trapped in the chest, and presses on the rest of your lungs or heart.

 Whenever a biopsy is done, there is a risk of too much bleeding (hemorrhage).
 Some bleeding is common, and a provider will monitor the amount of bleeding.
 In rare cases, major and life-threatening bleeding can occur.

 A needle biopsy should not be performed if other tests show that you have:

 Signs of a collapsed lung include:

-If any of these occur, report them to your health care provider immediately.
+If any of these occur, call your provider right away.